Medicare Pitfalls and Enrollment Problems

 - Medicare Part B pays only 80% of doctor, equipment and other outpatient expenses.
 You pay the rest.
 Forever.

-- Medigap (Medicare Supplement) insurers may not have to sell you a policy, or may charge you a higher premium if you don't buy one the first time you are eligible, and your health does not meet their underwriting standards for the basic premium.
+- Medigap (Medicare Supplement) insurers may not have to sell you a policy, or may charge you a higher premium if you don't buy one the first time you are eligible, if your health does not meet their underwriting standards for the basic premium.
+This also applies if you want to upgrade to a Supplement plan with higher benefits.
+Therefore, it might be prudent to get the plan with the highest benefits you can afford the first time you become eligible.

 - There is a separate 6-month enrollment period for Medigap (Medicare supplement) starting when you enroll in Part B. Normally, insurers must sell you a Medigap policy at their standard premium regardless of your health condition if you apply during this period.